12 Best Things to Do in Ontario with Kids This Summer

 • Choose from seven Treetop Trekking aerial adventure parks across Ontario.
 Feel the rush as you fly across ziplines and climb like a monkey on balance logs, cable traverses, hammock nets, wooden bridges and Tarzan swings suspended high in the forest canopy.
 Kid's courses and night treks are available.

-• Take a more meditative canopy ramble at Haliburton Forest’s Walk in the Clouds Canopy Boardwalk, a four-hour trekking adventure 20 above the ground.
+• Take a more meditative canopy ramble at Haliburton Forest’s Walk in the Clouds Canopy Boardwalk, a four-hour trekking adventure 20 metres above the ground.
 Stay in one of the on-site cabins or lakeside campsites.

-• On the edge of Lake Erie, Long Point Eco-Adventures features an extensive natural setting complete with glamping, biking and kayaking—plus a 2.5-hour canopy tour high above the forest floor, including eight ziplines, two suspension sky bridges and a 12-m rappel.
+• On the edge of Lake Erie, Long Point Eco-Adventures features an extensive natural setting complete with glamping, biking and kayaking—plus a 2.5-hour canopy tour high above the forest floor, including eight ziplines, two suspension sky bridges and a 12-metre rappel.

 Plan Your Trip Now